LiamABerigan/liamaberigan.github.io/README.md

-# Academic website
+# Personal website
-Providing an overview of my research topics and recent papers
+Lightweight website built using R Markdown, and using the yeti theme from Bootstrap